-When an alarm is generated, deactivate the alarm after troubleshooting and correcting the error with reference to chapter "15.3 Alarms and countermeasures" (P.66).
+When an alarm is generated, deactivate the alarm after troubleshooting and correcting the error with reference to chapter "15.2 Alarms and countermeasures" (P.64).

 Alarms are divided into two types.
 One is an alarm group B to D which can be cleared by turning ON "RESET".
-The other is group E which cannot be cleared unless the power supply control (24 VDC) is turned OFF once.
+The other is group E which cannot be cleared unless the power supply control (24 VC) is turned OFF once.

-15.1 Alarm group signals
+15.1 Remote IO signal output for alarm group

-This product outputs a signal to distinguish the type of the alarm when an alarm is generated.
+This product outputs a signal to establish which type of alarm has been generated.
 Alarms are classified into 5 groups.
-When an alarm is generated, it is output in "OUT0" to "OUT3".
-Table below shows the combination of the alarm group and remote IO signal output ("OUT0" to "OUT3").
+When an alarm is generated, it is output using "OUT0" to "OUT3".
+The table below shows the combination of alarm groups and remote IO signal output ("OUT0" to "OUT3").

-A1 Signal
+Remote IO signal output

 Alarm group ALARM OUT0 OUT1 OUT2 OUT3

 Alarm group B ON OFF ON OFF OFF

 Alarm group C ON OFF OFF ON OFF

 Alarm group D ON OFF OFF OFF ON

 Alarm group E ON OFF OFF OFF OFF